-On LX, EX, and Si model in the U.S., and DX-G, LX, EX, and Si models in Canada Your vehicle has customizable settings for the doors to automatically lock and unlock.
-Make all settings before you start driving.
+On LX, EX, EX-L and Si models in the U.S., and DX-G, LX, EX-L and Si models in Canada Your vehicle has customizable settings for the doors to automatically lock and unlock.
+There are default settings for each of these features.
+You can turn off or change the settings for these features as described on the following pages.